codepath/android_guides/Configuring-a-Parse-Server.md

 #### Troubleshooting

-* If you are using Facebook's Stetho debugger, you can see the LogCat statements and verify that GCM tokens are being registered by API calls to the `/parse/classes/_Installation` endpoint:
+* If you are using Facebook's Stetho library with your Android client, you can see the LogCat statements and verify that GCM tokens are being registered by API calls to the `/parse/classes/_Installation` endpoint:

 ```
 : Url : http://192.168.3.116:1337/parse/classes/_Installation